 KHSC applies security safeguards appropriate to the sensitivity of confidential information to protect it against loss, theft, unauthorized access, disclosure, copying, use, or modification, regardless of its format.
-Protection may include physical measures (e.g. locked filing cabinets and restricted access), organizational measures (e.g. limiting access on a "need-to-know" basis), and technological measures (e.g. use of passwords, encryption and audits).
-If necessary to transport documentation containing confidential information outside of the hospital, it should be secured in a closed container (e.g. briefcase, bankers box, chart carrier, zippered bag).
+Protection may include physical measures (e.g., locked filing cabinets and restricted access), administrative measures (e.g., limiting access on a "need-to-know" basis), and technological measures (e.g., use of passwords, encryption and audits).

+If necessary to transport documentation containing confidential information outside of the hospital, it should be secured in a closed container (e.g., briefcase, bankers box, chart carrier, zippered bag).
 Chart containers should be lockable if possible or, if transported in a private vehicle, confidential information should be transported in a locked trunk.
-Confidential information should never be left unattended.
+Confidential information should be transported in a locked trunk.